Garda detective (49) shot with own gun after struggle during incident in Roscommon

 “Colm served the communities he worked in with distinction and pride during his 24 years as a member of An Garda Síochána.”

 He lived with his father in his native Charlestown, Co Mayo where he was very heavily involved in the local GAA club.
-He is pre-deceased by his twin sister and survived by another sister and four brothers.
+He is pre-deceased by his mother and twin sister and is survived by another sister and four brothers.

 The shooting took place near Castlerea Garda station after the detective stopped his car and a scuffle ensued with a man, during which the man took control of the detective’s weapon and shot him.